Generic Name: canakinumab (KAN-a-KIN-ue-mab)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Cold or flu symptoms; diarrhea; dizziness; headache; mild pain, redness, or swelling at the injection site; mild sore throat; nausea; sinus inflammation; stomach pain.
+Cold symptoms; diarrhea; dizziness; headache; mild redness, swelling, warmth, or itching at the injection site; mild sore throat; nausea; runny nose; stomach pain; vomiting; weight gain.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); fainting; open sore that does not heal; persistent cough; persistent pain, swelling, or redness at the injection site; severe or persistent headache or dizziness; signs of infection (eg, fever, chills, or sore throat; warm, red, or painful skin; increased or painful urination); unusual bruising; unusual lumps; unusual tiredness or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, or tongue); coughing up blood; fainting; open sore that does not heal; persistent cough; persistent pain, swelling, or redness at the injection site; severe or persistent headache or dizziness; severe or persistent diarrhea or stomach pain; shortness of breath; signs of infection (eg, fever, sweats or chills, cough, flu symptoms; persistent sore throat; warm, red, or painful skin; increased or painful urination); sudden, unusual weight changes; unusual bruising or bleeding; unusual lumps; unusual tiredness or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Ilaris: